tekumara/notes/pyenv.md

 > pyenv-virtualenvwrapper: 3.9: virtualenv-clone is not available.

-_virtualenv-clone_ [can't be found](https://github.com/pyenv/pyenv-virtualenvwrapper/blob/2c23eb3/bin/pyenv-virtualenvwrapper#L47) in the pyenv version's site-packages script dir, or on the PATH using `pyenv which virtualenv-clone`.
+This is the same class of error as the previous one above, ie: _virtualenv-clone_ [can't be found](https://github.com/pyenv/pyenv-virtualenvwrapper/blob/2c23eb3/bin/pyenv-virtualenvwrapper#L47) in the pyenv version's site-packages script dir, or on the PATH using `pyenv which virtualenv-clone`.

 On macOS, virtualenv-clone may have been installed into xcode's _~/Library/Python/3.9/bin/_ which is not on the PATH.
 Uninstall it and re-install it using brew python, eg: